Estonian Drone Defence Network – Fortisky

 Description

-Is it possible to physically protect a building before a drone hits it?
+is it possible to physically protect a building before a drone hits it?

 At a reasonable cost, it is possible to create a system that protects everyone’s home and life.